kalekje/lutabulartools/README.md

 # lutabulartools

 This LuaLaTeX package offers some useful macros for tabular matter.
 The `\MC` command it provides allows one to specify a multi-row and or multi-column cell with minimal syntax.
 The package loads `booktabs` and adds a gray midrule, and allows a user to specify multiple `\cmidrules` with one command.
+The [github repo](https://github.com/kalekje/lutabulartools) has an MS Excel macro-enabled spreadsheet named "LaTeX-Tabular-Generator.xlsm" to help make tables in LaTeX.